 This brochure provides you with information about the options available for your retirement plan distributions.
 Sit down and read it thoroughly, so you can make a well-informed decision about your future.
-Before you make your selection: The law requires that you receive the Special Tax Notice Regarding Plan Payments and Rollover Options, included in this booklet on pages 7-11.
-The Notice describes the tax consequences of your benefit decision and your options regarding rolling over your distribution.
+Before you make your selection: The law requires that you receive the Special Tax Notice Regarding Plan Payments and Rollover Options, included in this booklet.
+The Notice describes the tax consequences of your benefit decision and your options for rolling over your distribution.